Efficient Sparse Secure Aggregation for Federated Learning: Proposed Method

-Each client sends his updates to one server ($32 \cdot N$ bits) and then the server sends the aggregated updates to each client ($32 \cdot N$ bits).
-Thus, the total communication cost for one aggregation with \texttt{FedAVg} is equal to $2 \cdot C \cdot 32 \cdot N \text{ bits}$.
+For non-secure uncrompressed \texttt{FedAvg}, each client sends its updates to one server ($32 \cdot N$ bits) and then the server sends the aggregated updates to each client ($32 \cdot N$ bits).
+Thus, the total communication cost for one aggregation is equal to $2 \cdot C \cdot 32 \cdot N \text{ bits}$.

+For non-secure \texttt{FedAvg} with \texttt{TopBinary} compression, each client sends to one server its factor~$\alpha$ ($32$ bits), its list of non zero indices~$V$ ($N$ bits) and the signs of the coefficients at those non-zero locations~$(D)_{|V}$ ($\lfloor \rho \cdot N \rfloor $ bits).
+Let~$|V|$ the size of the union of indices~$V$.
+With \texttt{DirectAgg}, the server sends to each client the aggregated updates composed of the list of the non-zero indices ($N$ bits) and the coefficients at those non-zero locations ($32 \cdot |V|$ bits).
+For \texttt{SepAgg}, the server sends to each client the aggregated updates composed of the aggregated factor ($32$ bits) and the aggregated vector of directions ($N + |V| \cdot \lceil \log_2 (2C+1) \rceil$ bits).